 - Use a toothbrush to apply a small amount of saddle soap onto your bomber jacket, and then use your hands to rub it into the leather with circular strokes until no more suds appear.
 Use a soft cloth to dry off any remaining moisture.
 After you’ve finished cleaning the affected area, check it again for stains to see if anything remains – rubbing something that has been cleaned before can easily spread dirt from an adjacent area back onto a spot that looked clean initially.

 - If there are still stains on the coat, try applying some mink oil (or another soft leather dressing) with a cotton cloth and then finish cleaning up with a sudsy washcloth.

-- After you’ve finished cleaning and washing bomber jacket, pat down any remaining moisture with a towel before setting it out to dry naturally in the shade.
+- After you’ve finished cleaning and washing the bomber jacket, pat down any remaining moisture with a towel before setting it out to dry naturally in the shade.

 - Once it has dried completely, apply some mink oil or wax-based shoe polish sparingly using a clean rag and then buff off the excess with your fingers.
-The less you use, the richer the colour tone and shine will be when you’re done.
-If you want to keep your jacket’s original “touch,” apply more of what is leftover from this step to maintain the jacket’s actual colour.
+The less you use, the richer the color tone and shine will be when you’re done.
+If you want to keep your jacket’s original “touch,” apply more of what is leftover from this step to maintain the jacket’s actual color.

 - After you’ve finished caring for and cleaning or washing the bomber jacket, try wearing it in various conditions to see what kind of impression it makes.
 When you’re satisfied with how it looks and feels after being used for a while, use a dry cloth to clean it again before storing or displaying it.
-If you put on an old leather jacket that has been well taken care of, the smell of new leather will make anyone happy – so give yours some love by following these tips on how to wash bomber jackets.!
+If you put on an old leather bomber jacket that has been well taken care of, the smell of new leather will make anyone happy – so give yours some love by following these tips on how to wash bomber jackets.!

 Extra Tips for Caring for Bomber Jackets